najoshi/sickle/README.md

 However, if the cut point is less than the minimum length threshold, then the read is discarded entirely.

-sickle supports four types of quality values: illumina, solexa, phred, and sanger.
+Sickle supports four types of quality values: illumina, solexa, phred, and sanger.

 ## Requirements